devmount/neural-network-pos-tagger/readme.md

-# Master Thesis
+# Neural Network POS Tagging

 > Part-of-Speech Tagging with Neural Networks for a conversational agent

-This master thesis aims to improve the natural language understanding of an artificial conversational agent, that uses a Hidden Markov Model to calculate Part-of-Speech tags for input words.
+This toolkit was implemented during my master's thesis, that aimed to improve the natural language understanding of an artificial conversational agent.
+This agent uses a Hidden Markov Model to calculate Part-of-Speech tags for input words.
 In order to achieve better results especially for uncommon word combinations and sentence structures, two new classification models are implemented and evaluated: a Feed-forward Neural Network and a Recurrent Neural Network.

-## TOC

-- Introduction
-  - Scope of this Thesis
-  - Related Work
-    - The Hidden Markov Model
-    - The Artificial Neural Network Model
-  - Structure of this Thesis
-- Alex: Artificial Conversational Agent
-  - System Overview
-  - Training Data
-  - The Hidden Markov Model Tagger
-  - Tagging Interface
-- Part-of-Speech Tagging with Neural Networks
-  - Feed-forward Neural Network Model
-    - Architecture
-    - Implementation
-  - Recurrent Neural Network Model
-    - Architecture
-    - Implementation
-- Training of Language Models
-  - Training Data Corpus
-  - Parameter Tuning
-- Evaluation and Comparison
-  - Test Design
-  - Evaluation Results
-    - Feed-forward Neural Network Models
-    - Recurrent Neural Network Models
-    - Hidden Markov Models
-  - Overall Comparison
-- Discussion and Conclusion
-  - Summary
-  - Discussion
-  - Future Work

 ## Setup